Hard light vs soft light – when and how to use both types of lighting

 When should you use hard light?

-If you want to emphasize texture, use hard light, because as it skims across uneven surfaces the strong contrast between highlights and shadows will show the texture clearly.
+To emphasize texture, use hard light, because as it skims across uneven surfaces the strong contrast between highlights and shadows will show the texture clearly.

 When should you use soft light?